Jehree/SPT-ReleaseArchive/README.md

   - Do not bother mod authors about backporting mods in these cases.

 # Prerequisites
-- Make sure you own a copy of Escape From Tarkov (Edition does not matter)
+- Make sure you own a copy of Escape From Tarkov (Edition does not matter).
 - Make sure your live EFT is fully up to date and the play button is visible.
 - Make sure you have played atleast 1 live or PVE raid and that everything works as expected.